|

 In the periodic table, the metal elements bond into structures

-The metallic structure is a lattice of positive ions (atoms
+The metallic structure resembles a fixed lattice of positive ions (atoms

-The mobile electrons can flow en masse through the lattice much like
+that can move en masse through the lattice like

-passing a certain point in space per unit of time (t)
+(q) moving past a certain point in space

 |